-WRS pension benefit and administrative expenses are paid from the WRS trust funds, not from general state operating revenues.
+WRS pension benefit and administrative expenses are paid from the WRS Trust Funds, not from general state operating revenues.

 - Low Cost for Taxpayers Wisconsin state and local governments spend 2.13% of their budgets to fund public employee pension benefits.

-Nationally, this figure is 5.06%. - Low Unfunded Liabilities WRS has one of the lowest levels of unfunded liabilities or long-term debt for public employee pensions. - Strong Investment Earnings The State of Wisconsin Investment Board professionally and prudently manages and invests the assets of the WRS.
-Approximately 78% of WRS benefits paid come from investment earnings. - Efficient The WRS provides lifetime benefits by pooling mortality and other risks for more than 678,000 participants.
+Nationally, this figure is 5.06%. - Low Unfunded Liabilities Wisconsin ranks among the top 5 states with the highest funded ratio, usually at 100%, and the lowest levels of unfunded liabilities or long-term debt for public employee pensions. - Strong Investment Earnings The State of Wisconsin Investment Board professionally and prudently manages and invests the assets of the WRS.
+Approximately 78% of WRS benefits paid come from investment earnings. - Efficient The WRS provides lifetime benefits by pooling mortality and other risks for more than 692,000 participants.

-$\mbox{\ensuremath{^{\star}}}\xspace\ensuremath{\text{percentages}}\xspace$ include City of Milwaukee and Milwaukee County
+$\ensuremath{^{\star}}\xspace$ percentages include City of Milwaukee and Milwaukee County